+Monika Gaggia started her musical training when she was five years old and received her first cello lessons at the age of ten.
 She studied at the University Mozarteum in Salzburg and at the Conservatoire Européen in Paris.
 Her most important teachers were Wilfried Tachezi, Radu Aldulescu and Harvey Shapiro.
 In summer 2001 she completed her solo cello and pedagogical studies in Salzburg, graduating as Magistra artium.

-The main focus of her musical activity is the chamber music: the pianists José-Daniel Martinez, Kristian Aleksic, Isabel von Jakubowsky and Matthias Schulz are among her regular partners.
-She performs baroque repertoire together with her husband and cembalist Michele Gaggia, while in the field of contemporary music there is a close collaboration with Prof. Reinhard Febel and the Mozarteum Salzburg.
-Furthermore she is member of the “Trio Tabelaux” (violin, cello, piano) and the cello ensemble “Quattro Celli”.
-With the “Salonmusik Saitensprünge” she dedicates herself to the genre of the somewhat forgotten “Kaffehausmusik”.
+The main focus of her musical activity is and has always been the chamber music: e.g. with the pianists José-Daniel Martinez, Kristian Aleksic and Isabel von Jakubowski.
+In the field of contemporary music there is a close collaboration with Prof. Reinhard Febel and the Mozarteum Salzburg.
+With the Salonmusik Saitensprünge and the Quartetto con moto she dedicates herself to the genre of the somewhat forgotten Kaffeehausmusik.

 Monika Gaggia is playing with many different project orchestras; 2015 she worked for one year as a coord. solo cello at the Bad Reichenhaller Philharmonie.
 Her latest project in 2018/19 was called Musik and Medizin with Duo Cremona (Prof. Dr. med.
 Sebastian Kerber violin/cello) and focused on the overlap of music and medicine.

 Through years of teaching Monika Gaggia gained intense experiences with e.g. sudden hearing loss, musical education of seniors, stroke patients, myatrophy, dyslexia, lefthandedness, burn-out and depression.